zhonghengzhang-ucla/stat418-tools-in-datascience-2025/week-1/README.md

 Week 1 slides and some readings that are of interest.

 [slides]()

-[A Taxonomy of Data Science](http://www.dataists.com/2010/09/a-taxonomy-of-data-science/), Hilary Mason and Chris Wiggins

 [Elements and Priciples of Data Analysis](https://arxiv.org/pdf/1903.07639v1.pdf),Stephanie Hicks and Roger Peng